bstr156/ape-rollux/README.md

 # Quick Start

-Ecosystem Plugin for Optimism support in Ape.
+Ecosystem Plugin for Rollux support in Ape.

 ## Dependencies